-Until 15 May 2012 Ansvar Insurance Limited, incorporated in Australia, was the Company's immediate holding company, AllChurches Trust Limited, incorporated in the United Kingdom, was the Company's ultimate holding company and Ecclesiastical Insurance Office Plc, incorporated in the United Kingdom, was its intermediate holding company.
-From 15 May 2012 the Company's immediate holding company was Canterbury Earthquake Church and Heritage Trustee Limited as Trustee, domiciled in New Zealand, and Ansvar Insurance Limited, AllChurches Trust Limited and Ecclesiastical Insurance Office Plc ceased to be related parties.
+Until 15 May 2012 Ansvar Insurance Limited, incorporated in Australia, was the Company's immediate holding company, Benefact Trust Limited, incorporated in the United Kingdom, was the Company's ultimate holding company and Ecclesiastical Insurance Office Plc, incorporated in the United Kingdom, was its intermediate holding company.
+From 15 May 2012 the Company's immediate holding company was Canterbury Earthquake Church and Heritage Trustee Limited as Trustee, domiciled in New Zealand, and Ansvar Insurance Limited, Benefact Trust Limited and Ecclesiastical Insurance Office Plc ceased to be related parties.
+No transactions took place between related parties.

-Mr Harrison and Mr Harris each owned 50% of the ordinary share capital of Canterbury Earthquake Church and Heritage Trustee Limited at 31 December 2018 and 31 December 2019.
+Mr. Harrison and Mr. Harris each owned 50% of the ordinary share capital of Canterbury Earthquake Church and Heritage Trustee Limited at 31 December 2021 and 31 December 2022.